-English Language Arts: Transactional Focus 40S (1 credit) (Prerequisite: ELA 30S: Transactional or Literary)

-This course enables students to become competent and confident users of all six language arts through opportunities to listen, speak, read, write, view and represent in a variety of combinations through a wide range of relevant texts (materials).
-In the transactional focus students develop and refine a range of knowledge, skills and strategies to help them function effectively in their post high school lives.
+English Language Arts: Transactional Focus 40S (1 credit) (Prerequisite: ELA 30S: Transactional or Literary) This course enables students to become competent and confident users of all six language arts through opportunities to listen, speak, read, write, view and represent in a variety of combinations through a wide range of relevant texts (materials).
+In the transactional focus, students develop and refine a range of knowledge, skills, and strategies to help them function effectively in their post-high school lives.
 This course emphasizes the practical uses of language: language that informs, directs, persuades, analyzes, argues, and explains.
 Assignments include essays, letters, reports, editorials, reviews, questionnaires, and interviews.
+There is a final Provincial exam in this course.